arifszn/vail/README.md

 ### Customization

 Since Vail is just Docker, you are free to customize nearly everything about it.
-After the installation, you may wish to change the env values or change the image names in the `docker-compose.yml`` file.
+After the installation, you may wish to change the env values or change the command to start your server in the `docker-compose.yml`` file.
 After doing so, rebuild your application's containers using the build command.

 ```sh
 ./node_modules/.bin/vail build --no-cache